-My research investigates how massive societal changes—such as growing migration, large-scale violence, and polarization—shape political behavior, intergroup discrimination, and democratic accountability, primarily in Latin America.
-I combine fieldwork with field and survey experiments to examine how the political voice of racial minorities and undocumented immigrants mobilizes citizens to hold politicians accountable for abusing the state’s coercive power.
+My research examines the political psychology of identity, with a focus on immigration, conflict, and human rights.
+I investigate how massive societal changes shape political behavior, intergroup discrimination, and democratic accountability, primarily in Latin America.
+I combine fieldwork with field and survey experiments to study how racial minorities and undocumented immigrants challenge stigma and mobilize citizens to hold politicians accountable for abusing the state’s coercive power.

 Political and Criminal Violence